 Foods to Avoid

-Adding the above foods, vitamins and minerals can significantly shift your child’s behavior (and yours!), but it’s also important to recognize foods that are triggers for poor behavior and attention issues.
+Adding the above foods, vitamins and minerals can significantly shift your child’s behavior (and yours!).
+But it’s also important to recognize foods that are triggers for poor behavior and attention issues.
+For many years, doctors have hypothesized that certain foods may have a negative impact on ADHD.

-Here are a few foods to AVOID to help improve behavior:
+Here are a few foods to AVOID which can help improve behavior:

 - Artificial food coloring